|Coordinates:||19.1832 N 73.8871 E|

 Temples of merchant centre

-Junnar was important trade center in 1st century AD, controlling a trade route which led from Satavahana capital Paithan to the rich ports at Arabian Sea.
+Junnar was important trade center in the 1st century AD, controlling a trade route which led from Satavahana capital Paithan to the rich ports at Arabian Sea.
 Route was busy transporting carnelian and textiles to the Middle East and Roman Empire, path was often made also by ancient Greek and Middle East traders.

-Manmod caves - Buddhist monasteries - have been created approximately 2000 years ago, in 1st - 3rd century AD, they were designed after Hinayana canons.
+Manmod caves - Buddhist monasteries - have been created approximately 2000 years ago, in the 1st - 3rd century AD, they were designed after Hinayana canons.
 Caves were created in three compact groups.
 Easternmost is Bhimashankar Group (10 caves), in the middle is Ambika Group (19 caves) and closer to Junnar, more to the north-west is Bhutling Group (16 caves).

 Bhimasankar Caves are looking east, towards the Dudhare Hill.

 - Cave I - monk's dwelling (layana).
 Consists of verandah and three separate cells behind verandah.
 Nearby remnants of similar unnumbered cave.

 - Cave II - planned as shrine (chaitya) but during the works a fracture was reached and works at shrine abandoned.
 Verandah with two pillars.
 Unfinished sculpture of seated women.
 Cave contains remnants of plaster (possibly made of rice chaff and clay) and painting on the ceiling of hall and verandah.
 Seems that there were painted circles, used red yellow and white colors, painting leaves impression of bad quality work.
 Remnants of inscription left by donor - some merchant.

 - Cave III - consists of verandah and inner hall.
 Possibly this was dining hall.
 In the front of cave cistern filled with earth and trace of another cistern.